The importance of metadata to social media

 Sharing links to pages on your website is easy – just copy the link, paste it into a post and hit publish.
-Bombs away!
+Simple!

 However, you should be mindful of is how link previews are generated.
 Facebook and LinkedIn will “scrape” your website for information to put in those previews – the title, description and a preview image.
-Facebook also prevents you from editing link previews as part of it’s ongoing battle to eliminate ‘fake news’, whereas LinkedIn lets you edit away.
+Facebook also prevents you from editing link previews: so you need to make sure the provided information that pulls through is correct.

 If your audience ends up with a generic title, or a title that doesn’t relate to the content on the page, or if the image is stretched, cropped or again, not relevant to the page, people will likely (and rightly) be put off clicking the link.
 Which of the following posts would you trust most?